uktrade/iigb-beta-content/content/beta/where-to-invest/sector-page/en_US.md

 ---
 clusters_title: Business clusters in
 clusters_introduction: businesses are active across the UK and are particularly well-represented in
-salary_introduction: 'The average salary across the UK is £28,296.'
+salary_introduction: 'The average salary across the UK is 28,296 GBP.'
 salary_introduction_2: 'Average local salaries vary from the UK average as follows.'
 salary_source: Office for National Statistics 2017
 research_introduction: Calculated from the number of registered research centres in each area.